 Tonga has appreciably low crime levels, but it isn’t entirely a crime-free nation.
 Break-ins, petty thefts, and bag-snatchings from international tourists do occur from time to time, so exercise some basic caution.

-Tonga Travel Medical Insurance for International Travellers – FAQs
+Tonga Travel Medical Insurance for International Travelers – FAQs

 Accidents or illnesses on vacation will catch you unprepared.
 Medical facilities in Tonga are not of the best quality.
 Evacuation to Australia or New Zealand would entail high expenditures, so keep yourself protected from such expenses by opting for travel medical insurance.